Harold Ramirez Player Props: Rays vs. Guardians

 Harold Ramirez At The Plate

-- In 28 games this season (32.6%), Ramirez has picked up an RBI, and in 10 of those games (11.6%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- In 33.3% of his games this year, Ramirez has had at least one RBI.
+He's picked up more than one in 11.5% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.